11 Heartfelt DIY Gifts for Dog Parents

 1. Paw paste

 Not only do my hands get dry in winter, but so do dogs’ paws.
-This paste also helps repeal snow and winter weather.
+This paste also helps to repeal snow and winter weather.

 I have given this paw paste from the American Kennel Club to my dog-lover community in different decorated containers.
 It’s always a big hit!
-I also make sure to keep one on hand for my dog, Henry to help keep his paws healthy.
+I also make sure to keep one on hand for my dog, Henry, to help keep his paws healthy.

-2. Pumpkin cookies
+2. Easy homemade dog cookies

 3. No-sew dog bed